eddieantonio/gramble_py/README.md

 The primary goal of Grable is to allow subject-matter experts (e.g. teachers, non-computational linguists) to make rule-based parsers and generators more easily.

 When making rule-based linguistic artifacts (e.g., morphological parsers or generators), there is often a disconnect between the expression of linguistic knowledge by a subject-matter expert (who in our experience is often working in a spreadsheet) and the linguist-programmer (who translates that domain knowledge into a linguistic programming language like XFST).
-Even when the linguist-programmer is working directly in a text programming language, we notice that they often use tabs/spaces to try to turn the code into a spreadsheet itself.
-Tabular organization of some sort is inherent in this domain (or how humans conceptually organize that domain into programs).
+Even when the linguist-programmer is working directly in a text programming language, we notice that they often use tabs/spaces to try to turn the code into a spreadsheet-like format, so that elemnets that play the same role are aligned in columns.
+Tabular organization of some sort is inherent in this domain (or, at least, how humans conceptually organize this domain into programs).

 Grable is a formalism for the *direct* interpretation of spreadsheets as grammars, so that the specification of a grammar in tabular form is also the interpreted code that parses/generates this grammar.